kerelape/monadic-objects/README.md

 ### Usage

 > Every function of this library does not modify the original object - it creates a new one (shallow copying), thus they can be chained
-> like the functions of Array.
+> like the functions of an Array.

 ### `forEach`